 The ones I have chosen today should be familiar to many of you, at least those of you my age or older anyway 🙂

 If you were a child in the 1960s there is a good chance that you first saw Annette as a Mouseketeer on the Mickey Mouse Club or perhaps later in the popular “beach party movies”.
 There are several paper doll sets featuring Annette.
 We have a couple of them in our vintage collection and I will try to show you these in a future post.
 For now here are a few from a 1962 paper doll book

-This paper doll set appears to have two dolls and features costumes from Jeannette’s films.
-According to the information I found the costumes come from the films “New Moon”, “Bittersweet”,”Sweethearts”, “Maytime” and “Naughty Marietta” and was originally published in 1941.
+This paper doll set has two dolls and features costumes from Jeannette’s films.
+According to the information I found, the costumes come from the films “New Moon”, “Bittersweet”, “Sweethearts”, “Maytime” and “Naughty Marietta” and was originally published in 1941.

 Doris Day starred in romantic comedies through the 1950s and 60s and later had her own television show.
 This paper doll set originally published in 1955 also features two dolls in slightly different poses.

 My mother in law, who was nearly the same age, used to tell me that when she was a child every mother wanted her little girl to look like Shirley Temple.
 I believe that for a time she was the most highly paid star in Hollywood.